Professional commercial landscape maintenance at a Colorado business property

 JLS crew members hold relevant industry certifications including CSP (Certified Snow Professional), LEED AP, LICT (Landscape Industry Certified Technician), and Pesticide QS qualification through the Colorado Department of Agriculture.
 All team members are background-verified through TheSeal.com.
 These credentials matter to commercial property managers and HOA boards who need documented professional qualifications.

-JLS builds commercial maintenance calendars around Colorado's actual seasons.
+JLS builds commercial care calendars around Colorado's actual seasons.
 Spring work often starts with cleanup, irrigation activation, bed edging, pre-emergent weed control, and the first turf applications.
 Late spring shifts into weekly mowing, trimming, shrub care, and irrigation adjustments as temperatures rise.
 Summer service focuses on consistent presentation, dry spot response, water-use compliance, and fast correction when a controller, valve, or head creates visible stress.
-Late summer and fall bring core aeration, overseeding where appropriate, winterizer fertilizer, leaf removal, and transition planning for snow operations.